 The Centurion Lounge in San Francisco

-You’ll also receive a Priority Pass lounge membership for you and a supplementary cardholder, and a guest travelling with you.
-You and an eligible guest are also able to get free food and drinks ($36 per person off the total bill) every time you fly at the eateries added to the network at Sydney, Melbourne and Brisbane Airports.
+You’ll also receive a Priority Pass lounge membership, valued at $531 per year, for you, an additional card member, and a guest travelling with you.
+You and an eligible guest are also able to get free food and drinks ($36 per person off the total bill) every time you dine at the eateries added to the network at Sydney, Melbourne and Brisbane Airports.

 The fourth lounge network Platinum Charge cardholders get access to is Plaza Premium, which operates a small number of about 50 high-quality lounges worldwide, including great lounges in Melbourne and Brisbane’s International Terminals.
 You can read more in our Plaza Premium guide.